This post introduces a common measure you can take to protect your digital assets and systems; an Information Security Management System, or ISMS.

 So what exactly is an Information Security Management System (ISMS)?

+Organisations concerned with management of information use an ISMS framework for providing guidance in all aspects of security.
+The framework generally includes information and the systems used to provide access to is.
 It is a detailed description of what systems, processes and policies are in place to protect your technology assets.
 In other words – guidelines on what you need to do to maintain secure systems.

 A well constructed ISMS can: prevent security breaches, minimise the impact of breaches, speed the recovery from security incidents.